gulan/ansiterm-flashcard/README.rst

 Definitions
 -----------
-These definitions can be skipped on first reading.
+These definitions may be skipped on first reading.
 I find that keeping a dictionary of terms guards against introducing synonyms in the prose.
 Having more than one name for any concept is confusing.

 Game
-  Flash card sessions are not usually called games, but what definition of 'game' would include Solitaire and exclude flash cards?
+  Flash card sessions are not usually called games, but what definition of game would include Solitaire and exclude flash cards?

 Player
-  the user of our game during the course of play.
+  The palyer is user of our game during the course of play.

 Dealer
   The agent that does all card operations on behalf of the player.
 In a physical game, the player would also act as his own dealer.
-But separating the actions makes the role that the computer plays clearer.
+But separating these entities makes the role that the computer plays clearer.

 Card